MarinaGRey/Vessel_segmentation/README.md

 2. **Clustering**:
    - Uses the `KMeans` clustering algorithm from `scikit-learn` to segment images.

-The choice of the method can be selected by modifying the `method` parameter in the script:
+The choice of the method can be selected by modifying the `method` parameter in the script.